The best Christmas markets in the UK

 Edinburgh famously pulls out all the stops for Hogmanay – but that doesn’t mean the Scottish capital scrimps when it comes to Christmas.
 The entire city looks like something out of a festive movie come December, with the majority of its decorations and seasonal attractions concentrated around its two major shopping streets.

 For a host of around 80 colourful stalls selling artisan gifts and exquisite edible treats, check out the main Edinburgh Christmas Market around East and West Princess Street Gardens.
 In the East Gardens, you’ll find the traditional Christmas market, festive food and the Big Wheel – the perfect place to see the city from up high.
 In the West Princes Street Gardens, there’s a family-friendly zone with funfair-style rides for kids to enjoy.
 Don’t miss the free shows and other entertainment at the Ross Bandstand too.
-Ice skaters will find the usual rink set-up on bustling George Street in the New Town – so lace up those skates and let the Christmas spirit take over.
+Ice skaters will find the usual rink set-up on bustling George Street in the New Town and, for the first time there's also The Polar Ice Bar which you can find on George Street - the coolest place in the capital to enjoy a festive beverage!

-Where: Grey’s Monument, Grey Street, Old Eldon Square
+Where: Grey’s Monument, Grainger Street, Old Eldon Square

 Credit: Newcastle Gateshead Initiative

-Nestled in the heart of the city, Winterfest is set to transform the centre of Glasgow into a festive delight once again.
-Set across St. Enoch Square and George Square, you can peruse delights from around 50 local vendors, selling everything from baubles to burgers.
+Nestled in the heart of the city, the Christmas Markets are set to transform the centre of Glasgow into a festive delight once again.
+With the closure of George Square, the markets have found a new home in Glasgow Green with St. Enoch Square also returning to host the festivities.

 For family trips, be sure to take a ride on the Big Wheel.
 And if your little ones have a visit to Santa on their wish list, the man himself will be there – head to his Grotto for a magical meet and greet.